asdian/CS1.6-Tuts/README.md

    - Rename `Metahook_blob.exe` to `cstrike.exe`
    - Go to `cstrike\metahook\configs` folder, delete `plugins_svencoop.lst` and rename `plugins_goldsrc.lst` to `plugins.lst`.

-3. Run and play your CS1.6 from `cstrike.exe`, play with bots, make sure eveything runs fine, no crash.
+3. Run and play your CS1.6 from `cstrike.exe`, play with bots (No bots? [here](https://github.com/asdian/CS1.6-Singleplayer-Setup/blob/main/README.md#installing-amx-mod-x) then [here](https://github.com/asdian/CS1.6-Singleplayer-Setup/blob/main/README.md#installing-amx-mod-x)), make sure eveything runs fine, no crash.
 If you're facing crashes and other, might be your installment/system issue.
 4. Inside the game, press tilde "~" symbol on your keyboard, then type _`mh_pluginlist`_.
 If the output shows as shown on this image below, the Metahook is successfully installed.

 ![List of installed Metahook Plugins.](https://i.imgur.com/77nEkmr.png)